dhigginbotham/murk/README.md

 #murk
-event driven data binding for the modern browser, tiny `~3kb` component that gives you all the data binding functionality you need, with a `fuck ie8,9, and you too ie10` outlook. view the [demo](http://dhigginbotham.github.io/murk), check out the [examples](https://github.com/dhigginbotham/murk/blob/master/examples/js/example.js).
+event driven data binding for the modern browser. dependency free, all that cool `js` hipster stuff :neckbeard: tiny `~3kb` component that gives you all the data binding functionality you need, with a `fuck ie8,9, and you too ie10` outlook. view the [demo](http://dhigginbotham.github.io/murk), check out the [examples](https://github.com/dhigginbotham/murk/blob/master/examples/js/example.js).

 ##API
-Here's some examples of how you would do some basic things

 ###Binding
-html:
 ```html
 <div data-murk="example"></div>
 ```
-js:
 ```js
 var example = murk({
   // options